 During a recent road trip to Canada, my wife found a super helpful app called GySPy Guide she downloaded on to her iPhone.
 It made the trip a lot more enjoyable and so I thought I'd share a bit about our experience with it.

 What is GySPy Guide?

 From their website, this is what they have to say about their app:

-GyPSy Guide provides a professional tour guide commentary along scenic drives and road trips.
-Our tours highlight the very best of the region with entertaining stories about history, geology, legends, local tips and driving directions, so all you have to do is drive, listen and soak in the scenery.
+GyPSy Guide provides a professional tour guide commentary along with scenic drives and road trips.
+Our tours highlight the very best of the region with entertaining stories about history, geology, legends, local tips, and driving directions.
+All you have to do is drive, listen, and soak in the scenery.

 The GyPSy Guide(s) are available via the App or Google Play stores.
 While it is not free to use – they do offer a couple of free guides (Calgary to Banff to name one).
 Others range from $3.99 to $19.99 for a bundled guide.